robske110/IDDataLogger/docs/config.md

 `logging.debug-enable` Enables debug output

+`logging.curl-verbose` Enables verbose curl output (Highly detailed, produces a lot of output and used for debugging login / api issues)

 `logging.file-enable` Enables debug output

 `logging.log-dir` The directory in which to store log files.
 Can be `null` for default directory (`program_directory/log`).